Sector outlook: what to expect in higher education in 2025

 Innovation is the way forward for universities this year

-Whatever scenario we may end up in, what’s certain among this wave of uncertainty is that institutions can no longer rely on their old playbooks.
+Regardless of what will or won’t happen on the political stage, what’s certain is that institutions can no longer rely on their old playbooks.
 Their current operating models, relying heavily on high-paying international students, with high operating costs and mass-produced courses, have already proved unsustainable.

 If they haven’t already, many institutions will make significant changes not only in how they deliver education, but also in the supporting systems and processes that enable these big-scale institutions to operate more efficiently, improve their students’ experience, all with reduced budgets.